spatialos/database-sync-worker/README.md

 ---

-If you choose options 1 or 2, then you need to **remove** the Nuget package references from the `GeneratedCode` project:
+If you choose option 1, then you need to **remove** the Nuget package references from the `GeneratedCode` project:

 ```
 dotnet remove GeneratedCode/GeneratedCode.csproj package "Improbable.Postgres.Schema"